prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ### **Example 7: Preparing for New Academic Year**

 **Admin:**
-1. When creating new assignments, users simply enter the new school year in the dialog
+1. When creating new subjects, users simply enter the new school year in the dialog
 2. Example: "2025-2026"
 3. Done!

 Each assignment can have its own school year, making it flexible and simple.

-Old assignments remain visible in MASTER_DATA (Status = "Archived" or still "Active" for reference).
+Old subjects remain visible in MASTER_DATA (Status = "Archived" or still "Active" for reference).

 ---